-One way to estimate the R* for oxygen is to determine the level at which metabolic rates begin to drop with oxygen levels – i.e. the oxygen level at which an individual becomes an oxyconformer (Portner and Grieshaber 1993).
-In mammals, which are strong oxyregulators, this level is known as the critical oxygen concentration (CCO2) or critical oxygen pressure (PCO2); below that value, metabolic rate decreases, anaerobic mechanisms become more important, and conditions are considered physiologically stressful (Hochachka and Somero 2002, Armstrong et al. 2009).
-In marine invertebrates, which are often neither strict oxy-conformers nor oxy-regulators, measuring CCO2 is less straightforward (see Methods), but the level at which metabolic rate declines with decreases in oxygen will estimate the capacity for maintaining biological processes in the face of low oxygen conditions.
-In terms of R*, species that are able to maintain higher levels of aerobic metabolism under lower oxygen conditions, will therefore have a competitive advantage over those that exhibit reduced metabolism at relatively higher oxygen conditions.
+One way to estimate the R* for oxygen is to determine the level at which rates of oxygen consumption (a proxy for aerobic rates of metabolism) begin to drop with oxygen levels – i.e. the oxygen level at which an individual becomes an oxyconformer (Portner and Grieshaber 1993).
+In mammals, which are strong oxyregulators, this level is known as the critical oxygen concentration (CCO2) or critical oxygen pressure (PCO2); below that value, aerobic metabolic rate decreases, anaerobic mechanisms become more important, and conditions are considered physiologically stressful (Hochachka and Somero 2002, Armstrong et al. 2009).
+In marine invertebrates, which are often neither strict oxy-conformers nor oxy-regulators, measuring CCO2 is less straightforward (see Methods), but the level at which metabolic rate declines with decreases in oxygen will estimate the capacity for maintaining aerobic biological processes in the face of low oxygen conditions.
+In terms of R*, species that are able to maintain higher levels of aerobic metabolism under lower oxygen conditions will have a competitive advantage over those that exhibit reduced aerobic metabolism at relatively higher oxygen conditions.

 Here, we measure water flow rates and oxygen availability at small scales across 5 artificial structures that vary from relatively high flow environments (piers) to relatively low flow environments (marinas).
-Then we measured the oxygen tolerances of a range of sessile marine invertebrates that grow on artificial structures, some of which are native tomyarea while others are NIS.
-Because growth form strongly affects oxygen tolerance in this group, we also measured tolerances across species with erect growth forms and flat growth forms combined the field data and oxygen tolerance data to estimate the proportion of microhabitats habitats that are physiologically stressful for native versus non-indigenous species
+Then we measured the oxygen tolerances of a range of NIS and native sessile marine invertebrates that grow on artificial structures.
+Because growth form strongly affects oxygen tolerance in this group, we also measured tolerances across species with erect growth forms and flat growth forms.
+We then combined field data on oxygen availability and laboratory data on oxygen tolerance to estimate the proportion of microhabitats that are physiologically stressful for native versus non-indigenous species.

 MATERIALS AND METHODS